TsarFox/rebuild/README.md

 - [ ] Implement support for DEF files.
 - [ ] Implement support for MACT scripts.
 (Apparently quite similar to INI)
 - [ ] Implement support for RTS.
+- [ ] Implement graphical output.
+  - [ ] Write something using the kiss3d library to hold me over while I'm trying to learn the linear algebra required to write an actual renderer.
+  - [ ] Implement something equivalent to the "classic" software renderer.
+  - [ ] Implement a more powerful glium renderer, taking from POLYMER's architecture.
 - [ ] Implement the OSD shell.
   - [ ] Gamevars and cvars.
   - [ ] Loading of 'autoexec.cfg', 'settings.cfg'.
 - [ ] Implement the CONTROL input system.
   - EDuke32's controls feel very fluid for me, so I'll steal the calculations and make the API less archaic.
-- [ ] Implement something equivalent to the "classic" software renderer.
-- [ ] Implement a more powerful OpenGL renderer, taking from POLYMER's architecture.
 - [ ] A welcoming main menu.
 - [ ] Support for save files.
 - [ ] Support for ANM cinematics.